'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KION546

 But in a worst-case scenario, including rampant variant spread, daily death rates could rise again by March — and even exceed 2,600 a day by mid-April before dipping, the IHME says.

+“If the variants are more widespread and people go back to their previous life faster” after being vaccinated, “then you get closer to our worst scenario that we put out,” IHME Director Dr. Chris Murray told CNN’s Anderson Cooper Friday night.

 The Centers for Disease Control and Prevention has said the B.1.1.7 variant could be the dominant US strain in March.
-The UK variant is already on track to becoming dominant in hotspots like Florida and Southern California “within a few weeks,” according to a testing company called Helix that has helped identify the largest share of US cases.
+This variant first identified in the UK, is already on track to becoming dominant in hotspots like Florida and Southern California “within a few weeks,” according to a testing company called Helix that has helped identify the largest share of US cases.

 At least 618 cases of variants that are believed to be more transmissible have been identified across 33 states, according the CDC.
 The vast majority of those — 611 — are the variant first identified in the United Kingdom (B.1.1.7), with a few others being those first identified South Africa (B.1.351) and Brazil (P.1).

+Genetic tests showed that the patient, who had an underlying condition that weakened his immunity, had been infected with the same virus all along but that it had been evolving as it replicated.

+“It was incredible,” said Dr. Jonathan Li, who leads a lab at Brigham and Women’s Hospital in Boston studying viruses and their mutations and had been called in to help study the patient’s case.

-For now, Covid-19 cases and hospitalizations in the United States have been dipping after a holiday-era surge.
+For now, Covid-19 cases and hospitalizations in the US have been dipping after a holiday-era surge.

 The country has averaged about 130,402 new Covid-19 cases a day over the last week — down more than 47% since a peak average of more than 249,000 a day on January 8, according to Johns Hopkins data.

-The number of people in US hospitals Thursday was 88,688 — the lowest since November 24.
+The number of Covid-19 patients n US hospitals Thursday was 88,688 — the lowest since November 24.

 CDC director: Guidance on reopening schools to be released in the coming week